Pyotr Wrangel: Death and legacy

 Wrangel died suddenly in Brussels in 1928, after a short and severe illness.
 His family and supporters believed that he had been poisoned by a Soviet agent.
 According to historian Richard Luckett, it is "probable that Wrangel died a natural death – of an illness brought on by overwork".
 His last words were reportedly, "Lord save the Army".

 In 1929, in accordance with his last wishes, his remains were transported to Yugoslavia.
 After a state funeral in Belgrade attended by King Alexander I and representatives of the Russian émigré community, he was buried in the Russian Holy Trinity Church.

 Wrangel is remembered as the last commander of the White Army and a central figure of the Russian Civil War.
-Historian Peter Kenez described him as a "more able politician, diplomat and general" than his predecessor Denikin, who possessed charisma and enacted a more realistic and enlightened policy.
+Historian Peter Kenez described him as a "more able politician, diplomat, and general" than his predecessor Denikin, who possessed charisma and enacted a more realistic and enlightened policy.
 However, Kenez also argues that Wrangel assumed command when "the White cause was already lost" and that his personal mistakes, such as delaying the withdrawal from Northern Taurida, did not ultimately influence the outcome of the struggle.
 For Wrangel, a key objective during his command was to lead his army out of a "hopeless position without loss of honour".
 His supporters believe that in this, he succeeded in redeeming the honour of the Imperial Russian Army from which the White movement had sprung.
-His family motto, Rumpo non Plecto ("I break, I do not yield"), has often been seen as representative of his character and his role in the White struggle.
+His family motto, Rumpo non plecto ("I break, I do not yield"), has often been seen as representative of his character and his role in the White struggle.
+Wrangel published his memoirs in Always with Honor: The Memoirs of General Wrangel.

 Family

 Wrangel's wife and children in 1920.
 From left to right: Helena, Olga, Nathalie, and Peter.

-He was married to Russian noblewoman Olga Mikhailovna Ivanienko (1886 Saint Petersburg - 1968 New York).They had two sons and two daughters:
+He was married to Russian noblewoman Olga Mikhailovna Ivanienko (1886 Saint Petersburg - 1968 New York).
+They had two sons and two daughters: